gugarosa/ghost_reader/README.md

 docker run -p 8080:8080 --name ghost_reader ghost_reader:latest
 ```

 *Note that we are assuming that the API uses port 8080 and that this port will be mapped as 8080 in the host.
-Also note that such an application uses MongoDB as its external database.*
+Also, note that such an application uses MongoDB as its external database.*

 ### Docker-Compose